-Following the most recent event in Sonoma, Jeg.
-Jr. enters this week’s race as the fifth-ranked driver in the Pro Stock class.
-This year, Jeg Jr. has earned runner-up finishes in Houston and Topeka to go with four semifinal results.
+Following the most recent event in Denver, Jeg.
+Jr. enters this weekend’s race as the fifth-ranked driver in the Pro Stock class.
+So far this year, Jeg Jr. has earned runner-up finishes in Houston and Topeka to go with four semifinal results.

 Last year, Jeg Jr. raced his first full season for the Elite team and recorded the 16th top-10 finish of his career.